eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 + **ObukhovLength** (in m)
 + **MixingHeight** (in m)

 Input data may come from local or national data providers (e.g. METAR, SYNOP) or reanalysis data.
-The compilation of the meteorological data file for Open-ALAQS/AUSTAL2000 is left to the user.
+The compilation of the meteorological data file for OpenALAQS/AUSTAL2000 is left to the user.
 Otherwise, default ISA conditions values are considered for all necessary meteorological parameters.

 ## [Calculate emissions and query results](#calculate-emissions-and-query-results)
 [(Back to top)](#table-of-contents)

-To calculate emissions and visualize the results, click the `Visualize Emission Calculation` button in the Open-ALAQS toolbar.
+To calculate emissions and visualize the results, click the `Visualize Emission Calculation` button in the OpenALAQS toolbar.
 A new window will appear, allowing you to browse all source types and names (whether stationary or aircraft-related).
 Select the pollutant and the source name (in cases where there are multiple sources of the same type).
 Emissions from aircraft related sources (gates, taxiways and runways) are grouped together under the name `MovementSource`.

 In the settings panel on the bottom left of the main window, the user can configure the calculation settings, the output formats and the settings for the dispersion model.